splunk/public-o11y-docs/incident-intelligence/create-manage-on-call-schedules/use-cases-schedules/use-case-day-by-day.rst

       <h2>Summary</h2>
    </embed>

-You now have a schedule with a day-by-day shift that includes coverage for business hours Monday to Friday.
-You can add additional shifts within this schedule to create coverage for other days of the week for this same team and environmental component.
-For an example of a multi-shift schedule, see the next scenario
+Skyler created a the every-other-day coverage he needs by creating a single schedule for the checkout service with two day-by-day shifts: one shift for Monday, Wednesday, and Friday coverage and another for Tuesday, Thursday, Saturday, and Sunday coverage.
+Skyler added the schedule to the incident workflow in the incident policy for the checkout service.
+Skyler then enabled the policy so that alerts begin flowing and triggering incidents that notify the responders in the newly-configured schedule.

 .. raw:: html